prominenceai/deepstream-services-library/docs/overview.md

 <br>

 ### Dynamic Source and Branch updates when using a Demuxer
-This use case is a combination of the above cases, [Dynamic Source updates when using a Tiler](#dynamic-source-updates-when-using-a-tiler) and  [Dynamic Branch updates when using a Demuxer](#dynamic-branch-updates-when-using-a-demuxer) with some important steps to follow to ensure that both Sources and Branches can be added and removed together while the Pipeline is playing.
+This use case is a combination of the above cases, [Dynamic Source updates when using a Tiler](#dynamic-source-updates-when-using-a-tiler) and  [Dynamic Branch updates when using a Demuxer](#dynamic-branch-updates-when-using-a-demuxer), with some important steps to follow to ensure that both Sources and Branches can be added and removed together while the Pipeline is playing.

-**IMPORTANT!** When adding a new Source and Branch, the Source must be added first and allowed to fully transition to a state of Playing before adding the Branch to the Demuxer.
+**IMPORTANT!** When adding a new Source and Branch, the Source must be added to the Pipeline first and allowed to fully transition to a state of Playing before adding the Branch to the Demuxer.
 Otherwise, adding the Branch will fail.

-**IMPORTANT!** When removing a Source and Branch, the Branch must be removed first while the Source is still in a state of playing.
-If the Source stream is in a bad state or removed, the dynamic Branch removal will fail and the Branch will be "forcefully" removed.
+**IMPORTANT!** When removing a Source and Branch, the Branch must be removed from the Pipeline first while the Source is still in a state of playing.
+If the Source stream is in a bad state or removed first, the dynamic Branch removal will fail and the Branch will be "forcefully" removed.

 ###  Dynamic Source Stream selection when using a Tiler
 The function of the Tiler is to compose a two-dimensional tiled frame from batched buffers based on stream-id.
 The Tiler is also capable of showing frames from a single source or all sources on demand.
 The following diagram shows a typical Inference Pipeline with a Tiler and the three methods of controlling the Tiler's Source stream selection:
 1. by the Application using the DSL Services API.
 2. by using [Object Detection Event (ODE) Services](#object-detection-event-ode-services),
-3. by enabling the end-user/viewer through keyboard input.
+3. by enabling the end-user (Window-Sink viewer) through keyboard input.

 ![](/Images/dynamic-tiler-output.png)